Companies that adopt agile or scrum often estimate their work in story points.

-- Comparing future work continuously to previous work, and this without the need to track actual efforts of past deliverables.
+When you use story points, you are comparing future work continuously to previous work, and this without the need to track actual efforts of past deliverables.

-This last point brings another advantage: it facilitates time tracking.
+This last point brings an advantage: it facilitates time tracking.
 Because we don’t need man-day actuals at deliverable level for future estimations, we can simplify time tracking mechanisms.
 Tracking and reporting actuals on deliverables can be time consuming itself, costly and even demotivating for creative staff members.

 Which person likes to submit his time sheets?
 No one.

 With story points we have a good reason to simplify timesheets to what is strictly necessary (e.g. for wage or invoice calculations).
 Communication with finance and HR departments can then still be done while talking in dollars and mandays.
 Those departments are usually only interested in the large numbers, not in the detailed estimations of each work package.